CarGarages.co.uk - Find Trusted Car Garages Near You

 Manufacturer Marketing and Warranty Perception

 Manufacturer marketing often highlights their approved service networks and genuine parts, which are legitimate benefits.
 However, the emphasis can create the impression that these are requirements rather than options.
-When you can I service my car at an independent garage and keep warranty protection fully intact, you're exercising legal consumer rights, not taking risks with your vehicle's coverage.
+Choosing an independent garage while keeping your warranty protection intact is exercising a legitimate option, not taking a risk with your cover.

 Essential Requirements: What Your Independent Garage Must Provide